 Arrival and departure airport car transfers; travel by private coach; hotel accommodation as described below; breakfasts; 10 lunches and 10 dinners with beer, water, soft drinks and coffee at lunch plus wine at dinner; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Flights from London to Chennai and Kochi to London are not included in the price of the tour.
-We will send the recommended flight options when they are available to book in March 2020, and ask that you make your own flight reservation.
-The cost of an Economy seat with Emirates (via Dubai) at the time of going to press is c. £500.
+We will send the recommended flight options when they are available to book in January 2023, and ask that you make your own flight reservation.
+The cost of an Economy seat with Emirates (via Dubai) as of March 2022 is c. £650.

 Required for most foreign nationals and not included in the tour price.
 We will advise on the procedure.